alekya-SQL/SQL/README.md

 # Data Analysis
 # 📊 Stock Price Data Analysis Using SQL

 This project demonstrates practical SQL skills by analyzing historical stock price data.
-The goal is to showcase data querying, transformation, trend detection, and performance insights — ideal for building a job-ready portfolio.
+The goal is to showcase data querying, transformation, trend detection, and performance insights.

 ## 📁 Dataset Overview